Written by Yohanes Prahara (BNF’s Content Creator)

 “Another research project is about calculating the Orangutan densities in Kerangas and mixed mosaic landscapes.
 Orangutans are threatened with extinction as the Rungan Landscape is not a protected area, even though there are many concessions nearby.
 It is very important to study the Orangutans in order to protect them” she said while raising a glass of coffee.

-According to Nam, all Orangutans in the Rungan Landscape are wild Orangutans, and not rehabilitate orangutans released into the area, as reintroduction must occur in a protected forest.
+According to Nam, all Orangutans in the Rungan Landscape are wild Orangutans, and not rehabilitated orangutans released into the area, as reintroduction must occur in a protected forest.

 “The Rungan area is not yet a protected forest, and it is not very useful for local communities as the soil is not fertile for agriculture.